Former Royal Marine Becomes First Amputee To Row Solo Across Atlantic

 HE’S ONLY JUST GONE AND BLOODY DONE IT!
 Lee has smashed the able-bodied record for rowing the Atlantic, solo, from mainland Europe to mainland South America, by a whopping 36 days #NotDefinedByDisability— Lee Spencer (@_leejspencer) March 11, 2019

-Spencer, a veteran of Afghanistan and Iraq, lost his leg in a 2014 Good Samaritan incident gone wrong: According to the Telegraph, he was helping extricate people from a car crash, when another vehicle crashed, severing his leg below the right knee.
+Spencer, a veteran of Afghanistan and Iraq, lost his leg in a 2014 Good Samaritan incident gone wrong.
+According to the Telegraph, he was helping extricate people from a car crash when another vehicle crashed, severing his leg below the right knee.

-While in the hospital, Spencer met another wounded veteran who inspired him to join an all-amputee rowing team, which in 2016 became the first amputee team to cross the Atlantic.
+While in the hospital, Spencer met another veteran who inspired him to join an all-amputee rowing team, which in 2016 became the first amputee team to cross the Atlantic.
 Spencer then decided to make the journey solo, raising money for the Royal Marines Charity and the Endeavour Fund.

 He set off Jan.
-9, battling 40-foot waves, two bouts of gastroenteritis, and the temptation of a bottle of whiskey he had brought with him.
+9, battling 40-foot waves, two bouts of gastroenteritis and the temptation of a bottle of whiskey he had brought with him.
 He often considered having a spot of whiskey at night, he told reporters, but he stopped himself.
 You can't drink anything on this journey, he said, "because you are just waiting constantly for something to go wrong, and you've got to react instantly."

 Spencer completed the 3,800-mile journey early Monday, Guyana time.